-An example of simple cloud software pricing is G Suite Business from Google.
-The service costs $10 per user per month, period.
-Since data storage is unlimited, there’s no extra charge for heavy use (analogy to come).
+An example of simple cloud software pricing is Google Workspace Business Plus.
+The service costs $12 per user per month, period.
+Since data storage is unlimited, there’s no extra charge for heavy usage.

 Yes, there are usually services required for setup and data migration, but the software itself is a single line item.

-Even though business VoIP is served up from a data center in a similar manner to G Suite, VoIP has inherited a regulatory (FCC) and taxation legacy from the days of traditional landline service.
+Even though business VoIP is served up from a data center in a similar manner to Google Workspace, VoIP has inherited a regulatory (FCC) and taxation legacy from the days of traditional landline service.